NickColley/govuk-frontend-rounded/README.md

 # govuk-frontend-rounded
 Rounded corners for GOV.UK Frontend, useful when branding the GOV.UK Design System.

+**⚠️ Do not use for GOV.UK services.
+You may fail a Service Assessment.
+Only for use in branded projects. ⚠️**

 This project is compatible and tested with version 4.x of GOV.UK Frontend.

 ## Install